There are different ways to get scikit-learn installed:

 sudo port install py27-scikit-learn

-depending on the version of scikit-learn you want to use.
+depending on the version of Python you use.

 $ sudo yum install python-scikit-learn